 From there, you then move on to set up and manage the work environment, your standards and policies, and your systems and resources.

-You need to work through them one by one, and fit them together to creative your overall culture.
+You work through each one by one.
+How they fit is what makes up your overall culture.

 Actions don’t happen on their own.
 Someone needs to do something.
 That someone might be you on your own, or a team of internal and agency people you’ve put together.